ReadingAndThinking.com

 A few fresh perspectives and fresh strategies may be all you need to expand your reading list.

-For someone who is as successful as he is, you would not expect Warren Buffett to have a lot of time to catch up on his reading.
+For someone as successful as he is, you would not expect Warren Buffett to have a lot of time to catch up on his reading.

 The book also elaborates on issues such as fund investment, the relationship between investors and investment advisers, the general method of securities analysis for ordinary investors, the securities selection of defensive investors and active investors, convertible securities and warrants, etc.